Cost optimization

 Before renewing or signing new contracts, review the terms with a fine-tooth comb.
 Watch out for automatic price increases or clauses that might not serve your interests.
 Negotiate for flexibility—ensure you can adjust the number of licenses as your needs change.

-Implementing SaaS spend management tools
+Implementing SaaS management platform

 Managing SaaS spend manually is not only time-consuming but also prone to errors—especially in larger organizations.
 SaaS spend management software can automate much of this process, making it easier and more accurate.
 Here’s how these tools can help.